Consensys/vscode-solidity-auditor/README.md

 * `Solidity-va.outline.var.storage_annotations` ...
 Whether to show/hide storage annotations for variables in the outline view
 * `Solidity-va.outline.pragmas.show` ...
 Whether to show/hide pragmas in the outline view
 * `Solidity-va.outline.imports.show` ...
 Whether to show/hide imports in the outline view
+* `Solidity-va.diagnostics.import.cdili-json` ...
+Recursively search for CDILI format *-issues.json from external scanners and visualize findings as diagnostics in vscode. see example:
+    ```json
+    {
+        "onInputFile": "contracts/BountiesMetaTxRelayer.sol",
+        "atLineNr": "10",
+        "ruleType": "code_smell",
+        "severity": "major",
+        "linterVersion": "0.1",
+        "linterName": "maru",
+        "message": "State Variable  Default Visibility - It is best practice to set the visibility of state variables explicitly.
+The default           visibility for \"bountiesContract\" is internal.
+Other possible visibility values are public and private.",
+        "forRule": "State_Variable_Default_Visibility"
+    }
+    ```

 ## Known Issues